beoran/governance/CODE-OF-CONDUCT.md

 so that others may jump in to fill the gap.

 ### Ask.
 Do not demand
-Constructive criticism directed toward code, bugs, and features are welcome.
+Constructive criticism directed toward code, bugs, and features are encouraged.

 Needy, demanding, and condescending requests are not tolerated.
 Appeals to authority or popularity are not tolerated.